twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 - The NAT function changes the private IP addresses to publicly registered IP addressess inside each IP packet.
 [picture of NAT]

+- CLEVER NOTE: If two companies have overlapping IPs and one buys the other you can join them using NAT to avoid having to change the entire networks IP addressing to avoid the duplicate IP problem.

 ### NOTE: Any interface you wish to access from any outside network must be explicitly labeled as `ip nat inside` in order to trigger the NAT an allow communication.